NCAA men's water polo championship: 2011

-2012 Championship
+2012

-The NCAA men's water polo championship was held December 1 and 2, 2012 at Southern California's McDonald’s Swim Stadium.
+The NCAA men's water polo championship was held December 1 and 2, 2012 at Southern California's McDonald's Swim Stadium.
 Conferences receiving automatic qualification included the Collegiate Water Polo Association, the Mountain Pacific Sports Federation and the Western Water Polo Association.
 The remaining team was selected at-large without geographical restrictions.
 All four championship games will be streamed live on www.NCAA.com.